lpacher/lae/fpga/practicum/6_BCD_counter/README.md

 <br />

+The top-level RTL module is `CounterBCD_4digit_display.v`.
 Open with a text editor application most relevant RTL sources already prepared for you and try to understand the working principle of the proposed digital design.

 <br />
 <!--------------------------------------------------------------------->